wolverdude/GenSON/README.rst

 You can modify the specific ways these classes work by extending them.
 You can inherit from any existing `SchemaStrategy` class, though ``SchemaStrategy`` and ``TypedSchemaStrategy`` are the most useful base classes.
 You should call ``super`` and pass along all arguments when overriding any instance methods.

+The documentation below explains the public API and what you need to extend and override at a high level.
+Feel free to explore `the code`_ to see more, but know that the public API is documented here, and anything else you depend on could be subject to change.
+All ``SchemaStrategy`` subclasses maintain the public API though, so you can extend any of them in this way.

 ``SchemaStrategy`` API
 ++++++++++++++++++++++